composer/composer/doc/05-repositories.md

 The `providers-url` describes how provider files are found on the server.
 It is an absolute path from the repository root.
 It must contain the placeholders `%package%` and `%hash%`.

+These fields are used by Composer v1, or if your repository does not have the `metadata-url` field set.

 An example: